 All of our staff maintain a culture of vigilance in all areas of school life.
 We have robust policies in place for ensuring the wellbeing of our children.
 These policies underpin our practice and values shared by every single member of staff in our school.
 Copies are available from the school office.

-Any concerns about children are passed through the members of staff who are trained as “Designated Safeguarding Leads” in the school, in compliance with the “sharing of information” guidance.
+Any concerns about children are passed through our Safeguarding Team: members of staff who are trained as “Designated Safeguarding Leads” in the school, in compliance with the “sharing of information” guidance.

 What to do if you are concerned about a child

 Children and young people have the right to grow up safe from harm or abuse.
-If you are worried about a child or young person, please contact Mrs Miccoli in school or contact the children's social care team on 0118 908 8002.
+If you are worried about a child or young person, please contact a safeguarding team member in school or contact the children's social care team on 0118 908 8002.